See my guide on how to use an Instant Pot.

 Turkey chili served in bowls topped with sour cream, shredded cheddar, green onions, cilantro and sliced jalapeno.

-Your search for the best turkey chili recipe ends here!
-This recipe makes the most flavorful turkey chili with the perfect balance of seasonings.
-It starts with ground turkey, onion and garlic.
-Then you’ll add in a generous amount of chili seasonings, plus tomato paste and fire roasted tomatoes for richness and flavor.
-Three kinds of beans make this turkey chili especially hearty and healthy.
+This turkey chili starts with ground turkey, onion and garlic.
+Then I add in a generous amount of chili seasonings, plus tomato paste and fire roasted tomatoes for richness and flavor.
+Three kinds of beans make this recipe especially hearty and healthy.

-What I love most about this turkey chili recipe is that you can make it on the stove, or in the Instant Pot or slow cooker.
+Besides the incredible flavors, what I love most about this turkey chili recipe is that you can make it on the stove, or in the Instant Pot or slow cooker.
 So whether you’re looking for a make ahead meal, or you want the quick convenience of an Instant Pot recipe, or you want to gently simmer a pot of chili on the stove, this recipe has your cooking needs covered.
-We love to serve this turkey chili with a few toppings and homemade cornbread on the side.
-I hope you love it as much as we do!

 Ingredients for turkey chili recipe.